jeroenvanhattem/vodafone-ziggo-case/README.md

 Then, to run it.
 Start the backend by running `docker compose up -d` and `bun run start:dev`.
 Then for the front end you run both `bun start` and `bun ios`.

-In terms of testing, you can run the Jest tests with `bun run test`
+In terms of testing, you can run the Jest tests with `bun run test` in the `/app` folder

 ## What did I implement